-- 6.24 Land divisions, including lot line adjustments, shall be designed to minimize impacts to visual resources by: - ⊕a.
-Clustering the building sites to minimize site disturbance and maximize open space. - ⊕b.
-Prohibiting building sites on ridgelines. - ⊕c.
-Minimizing the length of access roads and driveways. - □d.
-Using shared driveways to access development on adjacent lots, where feasible. - →e.
-Reducing the maximum allowable density in steeply sloping and visually sensitive areas. - ⊕f.
-Minimizing grading and alteration of natural landforms, consistent with Policy 6.9.
+- 6.24 Land divisions, including lot line adjustments, shall be designed to minimize impacts to visual resources by: - a.
+Clustering the building sites to minimize site disturbance and maximize open space. - □b.
+Prohibiting building sites on ridgelines. - \leftarrow d.
+Using shared driveways to access development on adjacent lots, where feasible. - Reducing the maximum allowable density in steeply sloping and visually sensitive areas. - →f.
+Minimizing grading and alteration of natural landforms, consistent with Policy 6.9. - ←g.
+Landscaping or revegetating all cut and fill slopes, and other disturbed areas at the completion of grading, consistent with Policy 6.29.

-- Incorporating interim seeding of graded building pad areas, if any, with native plants unless construction of approved structures commences within 30 days of the completion of grading.
+→h.
+Incorporating interim seeding of graded building pad areas, if any, with native plants unless construction of approved structures commences within 30 days of the completion of grading.

 - 6.29 Cut and fill slopes and other areas disturbed by construction activities shall be landscaped or revegetated at the completion of grading.
-Landscape plans shall provide that: - → Plantings shall be of native, drought-tolerant plant species, and blend with the existing natural vegetation and natural habitats on the site, except as noted below. - ⊕b.
-Invasive plant species that tend to supplant native species and natural habitats shall be prohibited. - Non-invasive ornamental plants and lawn may be permitted in combination with native, drought-tolerant species within the irrigated zone(s) required for fuel modification nearest approved residential structures. - -d.
-Lawn shall not be located on any geologically sensitive area such as coastal blufftop. - 母e.
+Landscape plans shall provide that: - Plantings shall be of native, drought-tolerant plant species, and blend with the existing natural vegetation and natural habitats on the site, except as noted below. - -c.
+Non-invasive ornamental plants and lawn may be permitted in combination with native, drought-tolerant species within the irrigated zone(s) required for fuel modification nearest approved residential structures. - i.
+Lawn shall not be located on any geologically sensitive area such as coastal blufftop. - =e.
 Landscaping or revegetation shall provide 90 percent coverage within five years....

 - 7.6 Measures to improve public access to beaches and recreation areas through the use of transit and alternative means of transportation should be developed in coordination with state and national park agencies, Los Angeles County, Caltrans, and any other appropriate transit providers.
-Measures may include, but not be limited to: - →a.
-Increased transit service: - Improved transfer opportunities between regional transit routes and routes serving the Coastal Zone; - -c.
-Provision of parking facilities for bicycles, motorcycles and transit vehicles at recreation areas: - -d.
-Development of park-and-ride or other staging facilities at points along the Ventura Freeway (Highway 101), Pacific Coast Highway, Kanan Dume Road and Malibu Canyon Road at minimum; - □e.
-Implementation of beach and other recreation shuttles; - ∃f.
+Measures may include, but not be limited to: - □a.
+Increased transit service; - □ Improved transfer opportunities between regional transit routes and routes serving the Coastal Zone; - F.c.
+Provision of parking facilities for bicycles, motorcycles and transit vehicles at recreation areas; - -d.
+Development of park-and-ride or other staging facilities at points along the Ventura Freeway (Highway 101), Pacific Coast Highway, Kanan Dume Road and Malibu Canyon Road at minimum; - ←e.
+Implementation of beach and other recreation shuttles; - \(\forall \)f.
 Construction of road improvements necessary to facilitate bus travel.